etorres-revature/NODE.js-CLI_Team_Generator/README.md

 This application creates team templates with information input through prompts in the command line.

+This project has been updated to include validation on the Inquirer prompts.
+In the ./lib there is a Validation object that is exported to ./app.js.
+The Validation object is tested with Validation.test.js file in ./test folder.

 ## Table of Contents

 * [Title](#project-title)